WMD-group/WMD-group.github.io/a_news.md

 ### Recent Highlights

+* Aron has joined [JACS](https://pubs.acs.org/journal/jacsat) as an Associate Editor covering energy materials and machine learning.

 * A global consensus on [perovskite solar cell stability protocols](https://www.nature.com/articles/s41560-019-0529-5) was published in Nature Energy.
 Credit goes to Monica Lira-Cantu for leading the highly-collaborative effort.

 * To track advances in the latest photovoltaic technologies, we have been involved in the setup of the "Emerging inorganic solar cell efficiency tables" as a new series in [J Phys.
 Energy](https://iopscience.iop.org/article/10.1088/2515-7655/ab2338).